Morning routines are often touted as the key to a successful day and as an extension of that, a successful life.

 And that doesn’t mean you necessarily have to be up before the sun rises.

 Circumstances are different for everyone.
-Late nights, kids, socializing, work shifts – the things that you having going on in your life will affect what time you can get up in the morning.
+Late nights, kids, dating, socializing, work shifts – the things that you having going on in your life will frequently affect what time you feel able to get up in the morning.

 But it’s not just about what time you wake up, it’s about getting up earlier than you might do otherwise in order to get a jump on the day or do something that improves your life.